 Method 1: Update Your date and Time Settings

-1. Right-click on the Date and Time being displayed in the lower right corner of your screen in the Windows Taskbar.
+1. At First, right-click on the Date and Time being displayed in the lower right corner of your screen in the Windows Taskbar.

 2. Then Click on Adjust date/time.